ALL RIDERS MUST WEAR HELMETS TO BE CONSIDERED PART OF THE BIC RIDE.

 Thursday Evening Leisure Rides

 Please watch the BIC Calendar for the ride schedule as it will vary throughout the year.
+Check for start time and location.

 If you're a beginner or a casual recreational rider, then join us on Thursday evenings for a leisure ride around the Iowa City Metropolitan Area via the trails and on low traffic roads.
 Riders stay together as a group and typically stop for refreshments after or during the ride (it's often ice cream!).
 This is a great group of friendly riders who will look after you!
 Rides are scheduled from May through September, and may extend into October based on weather conditions and general interest.
-This is a "no drop" (no rider will be left behind) ride that averages about 10 miles per hour.
+This is a "no drop" (no rider will be left behind) ride that averages 8 to 12 miles per hour.
 Hope you can join us.

 Cancellations & Weather Conditions